-This Snapshot is a concise collection of key findings from your institution's NSSE 2021 administration.
+This Snapshot is a concise collection of key findings from your institution's NSSE administration.
 We hope this information stimulates discussions about the undergraduate experience.
 Additional details about these and other results appear in the reports referenced throughout.

-Engagement Indicators Sets of items are grouped into ten Your students compared with Peer institutions Engagement Indicators, organized Theme Engagement Indicator First-year Senior under four broad themes.
-At right are summary results for your Academic Challenge Higher-Order Learning $\nabla$ Institution.
+Engagement Indicators Sets of items are grouped into ten Your students compared with New England Publics Engagement Indicators, organized Theme Engagement Indicator First-year Senior under four broad themes.
+At right are summary results for your institution.
 For details, see your Engagement Indicators report.
-Reflective & Integrative Learning Ingugement Indicators Teport.
-Learning Strategies Key: Quantitative Reasoning Your students' average was significantly ▲ higher (p < .05) with an effect size at least .3 in magnitude.
-Learning Collaborative Learning ▼ Your students' average was significantly $\bigwedge$ higher ( $p < .05$ ) with an effect size less than .3 in magnitude. with Peers Discussions with Diverse Others ▼ ▼ No significant difference.
-Experiences Student-Faculty Interaction Δ Your students' average was significantly was lower ( $p < .05$ ) with an effect size less than .3 in magnitude. with Faculty Effective Teaching Practices Δ Your students' average was significantly lower ( $p < .05$ ) with an effect size at least .3 in magnitude.
-Campus Environment Quality of Interactions Δ Supportive Environment $\nabla$
+Academic Challenge Higher-Order Learning Reflective & Integrative Learning Learning Strategies Key: Quantitative Reasoning Your students' average was significantly ▲ higher (p < .05) with an effect size at least .3 in magnitude.
+Learning Collaborative Learning Your students' average was significantly $\land$ higher ( $p < .05$ ) with an effect size less than .3 in magnitude. with Peers Discussions with Diverse Others No significant difference.
+Experiences with Faculty Student-Faculty Interaction Your students' average was significantly $\bigtriangledown$ lower ( $p < .05$ ) with an effect size less than .3 in magnitude.
+Effective Teaching Practices Your students' average was significantly lower $(p < .05)$ with an effect size at least .3 in magnitude.Campus Environment Campus Quality of Interactions Environment Supportive Environment